Button Moon Trust - Trustees

 Roman Stefanski – Trustee

-Roman Stephanski is a director, actor and teacher, specialising in work for children.
+Roman Stefanski is a director, actor and teacher, specialising in work for children.

 He has been associated with The Polka Theatre in Wimbledon, London since 1980.